testflows/TestFlows-WebSite/source/handbook/index.md

 > **{% attention %}** Note that the failing test result always `bubbles up` all the way to the
 > [Top Level Test] and therefore it might seem that the output is redundant.
-> However, this allows to examine the fail just by looking at the result of the
+> However, this allows for the failure to be examined just by looking at the result of the
 > [Top Level Test].

 ### Auto Generation Of Test Specifications